Garcia de Sá: Career in Portuguese India

 Dom Garcia de Sá first appeared in India in 1518 together with the new Governor of Portuguese India Diogo Lopes de Sequeira.
 In 1519-1521, he first time took the post of governor and captain-major of Malacca.
-On 28 of June 1522 he second time took the post of governor and captain-major of Malacca.
+On 28 June 1522 he second time took the post of governor and captain-major of Malacca.

 In 1527 he commanded an armada which run to S. Miguel Islands.

 Garcia de Sá made a great contribution to the restoration of the Fort of Diu after the siege of Diu by forces of the Ottoman Empire in 1538.
 One of the bastions of the Fort of Diu was even named in his honor, Bastion Garcia de Sá.

 Garsia de Sá was also a captain of Bassein as mentioned after the Portuguese Malacca.

 Illegal coinage

 Garcia de Sá became famous when he was the captain of the Bassein and ordered to mint a certain amount of copper coins to facilitate local trade.
 The colony lacked any Portuguese money including local coins minted in Goa.
 And Garcia de Sá resolved to make such a desperate step, and almost paid with his career for it.
 Foes immediately denounced to the king João III (1502-1557, king from 1521 to 1557) regarding such a blatant violation of the Royal prerogatives as coinage, and order was sent to Portuguese India to arrest the captain Garcia de Sá, and regarding the confiscation of all his property.
 The former captain of Bassein had to be deported immediately to Lisbon.
 However, quite high-rank defenders in Portugal and in Portuguese India took part to protect Garcia de Sá: the order on seizure of Garcia de Sá property was ignored in Portuguese India, and Garcia was able to justify himself in front of the king in Portugal.
-As result, he had return to Portuguese India as an honest man.
+As result, he had returned to Portuguese India as an honest man.